PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-08 13:47:54
+Last updated: 2024-04-08 13:48:28
-Random Quote: Jesus!
-Just grow some fucking balls! - Walter White
+Random Quote: In King's Landing, there are two sorts of people.
+The players and the pieces.  -  Petyr Baelish